dylanaraps/okpal/README.md

 ## TODO

-- [ ] Some light palettes are in dark/ and vice versa.
+- [ ] Start again with palettes.
+It's a mess!
 - [ ] Add support for macOS and BSD.